Do you wish there was a drone guide to walk you through each step of everything you need to know? Then this is the page for you.

 However, if you got something a bit bigger, then you definitely do.

 You can register your drone via the Federal Aviation Administration’s (FAA) OFFICIAL website for registering your drone.

 IMPORTANT NOTE: DO NOT use any other website to register your drone.
 If you do it is likely some type of scam (see the comment section down below).
 There is no need to use a 3rd party website to register your drone.

 This means you need to register your drone before you fly it to avoid any Civil or Criminal penalties.

 The simple online application takes less than 5 minutes and will cost you $5.

 Once you receive your identification number it must be visually placed on all the drones you operate.

-Here is a video tutorial on the registration process:
+Here is a video tutorial I record for you to see how to go through the drone registration process: